moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 1. Click on the **Deploy and Run** tab directly below the **Compile** tab in Remix.
 Please note that the precompiled contracts are already accessible at their respective addresses.
 Therefore, there is no deployment step
 2. Make sure **Injected Provider - Metamask** is selected in the **ENVIRONMENT** dropdown.
 Once you select **Injected Provider - Metamask**, you may be prompted by MetaMask to connect your account to Remix if it's not already connected
 3. Make sure the correct account is displayed under **ACCOUNT**
-4. Ensure **XCM - XcmInterface.sol** is selected in the **CONTRACT** dropdown.
+4. Ensure **XCM - XCMInterface.sol** is selected in the **CONTRACT** dropdown.
 Given that it is a precompiled contract, there is no deployment step.
 Instead, you are going to provide the address of the precompile in the **At Address** field
 5. Provide the address of the precompile: `{{networks.dancebox.precompiles.xcm_interface}}` and click **At Address**

 ![Access the address](/images/builders/toolkit/ethereum-api/precompiles/xcm-interface/xcm-interface-2.webp)